Griselinia littoralis: Habitat

 Griselinia littoralis is native to New Zealand and is found throughout the country particularly in coastal exposed areas, as it is a hardy plant that tolerates sea breeze and wind exposure.
 Griselinia littoralis can survive a range of habitats and external conditions but prefers the following particular conditions and habitat.

 Griselinia littoralis prefers free draining soil as in light loamy type.
 This species tolerates temperatures down to about -10 C and warm temperatures up to 35 C. Griselinia littoralis requires full sun or semi-shaded areas to thrive and will survive on very little nutrient like most native New Zealand plants, but will thrive in areas with the availability of higher nutrient levels.
-It favors high rainfall areas for good growth.
+It favours high rainfall areas for good growth.

 This plant can grow at a lot of growing environments.
 In moist climates this plant might be an epiphyte with roots deep to the ground to absorb the water and nutrients.